JnrPeter/MonkeyPox-Data-Exploration-in-SQL/README.md

 - Find the number of people in each country who have been suspected or confirmed with the disease who have been hospitalized
 - Find the number of people who have been suspected or confirmed with the disease who have been isolated in each country
 - What are the number of confirmed or suspected cases in each country who have a travel history ?

+## INSIGHTS
+The number of total cases is 1,132, with 920 of them being confirmed cases ,67 and 145 being suspected and discarded cases respectively.
+England and Spain have the highest number of confirmed and suspected cases respectively.
+The Reverse transcription Polymerase chain reaction (RT-PCR) is the most common method used for testing or confirming monkey pox across the infected countries.
+The analysis revealed that, the number of infected people between the ages of 20 to 64 are much higher than other age ranges.
+About 30 people worldwide suffered genital ulcer lesions as a common symptom but a significant number (826) of people suffered symptoms that are unknown.
+It was discovered that for a case of monkey pox the average time delay between onset of disease and confirmation is a period of about 12 days.
+The total number of people hospitalized and isolated, who have been suspected or confirmed are 62 and 127 respectively.
+The number of people who have suspected or confirmed of the disease with travel history are higher in the United States than the other countries.